ReliaQualAssociates/ramstk/docs/CODING_STDS.md

       request_do_select_children(self, node_id)
       ```

-  4. For data controller functions or methods unique to a particular RTK
+  4. For data controller functions or methods unique to a particular RAMSTK
 module, naming shall adhere to the following conventions:
       - All methods should be named the same as the data model method and
         prefaced with request_.
 For example: